Photo by Blake Wisz on Unsplash

 Article continues below advertisement

 Earning: The card earns two points per dollar on dining, including at restaurants and on takeout and delivery, as well as on a broad range of travel purchases like airline tickets, hotel reservations, and even taxis, rideshares, and parking.
 Now through March 2022, cardholders can also register to earn five points per dollar on Lyft rides.
 They earn one point per dollar spent on all other purchases.
-And through September 30, 2020, cardholders can also earn three points per dollar on up to $3,000 total in qualifying Instacart purchases.
-They’re also eligible for a $50 statement credit toward an annual or monthly Instacart Express membership.

 Other benefits: The card waives foreign transaction fees, which makes it an excellent choice for spending outside the U.S., and provides a comprehensive slate of travel protections, including trip cancellation and interruption coverage, baggage delay and loss protection if your luggage goes missing, and primary rental car insurance, among others.
 Through Chase’s partnership with DoorDash, Sapphire Preferred cardholders qualify for at least a year of complimentary DashPass membership, after activating by December 31, 2021, which can save them an average of $4 to $5 per order on food deliveries.